enonic/old-xp-doc/doc/appendix/upgrade/index.rst

 -------------------------------

 Validation of application configuration forms in a site has been improved.
-When the application configuration is updated while editing a site in `Content Studio`, an extra validation is done now on the server.
+When the application configuration is updated while editing a site in `Content Studio`, an extra validation has been added to the server.
-This means that there are potentially some existing invalid values that were accepted before, but after the upgrade will cause the Site content to be marked as invalid.
+This means that there are potentially some existing invalid values that were accepted before, but will cause the Site content to be marked as invalid after the upgrade.

-If updating a site after the upgrade makes it invalid, double-check the config in ``site.xml`` for the applications in the site.
+If updating a site makes it invalid after the upgrade, double-check the config in ``site.xml`` for the applications in the site.